Guest post by Jennifer Rice Of Sugarsoil

 Sleep is a necessity, not a luxury.
 It is as essential for life as eating or even breathing.
 Due to the stresses of modern life, people are getting used to functioning on less and less sleep.
 The detrimental effects of this go far beyond a cranky demeanor and black rings under the eyes.
 It is during this downtime where the body heals itself and where memory reconciliation takes place.

 If a person consistently does not get the recommended amount of sleep in, the effects on the body are numerous.
-Depression, increased infection time and over-eating can all be linked to sleep deprivation is some way.
+Depression, increased infection time, and over-eating can all be linked to sleep deprivation is some way.
 Not getting enough sleep can even make one more prone to cardiovascular diseases.
 It is well known that exercise and a bedtime routine increase the duration and quality of one’s sleep.
 But for some, these are simply not an option.

 This is where the pharmaceutical industry steps in.
-This multinational, multimillion-dollar industry is always ready with some small yellow pill which will cure any ailment.
+This multinational, multimillion-dollar industry is always ready with some small yellow pill that will cure any ailment.
 But, medication is not always the answer.
 There are other, natural remedies and products which will ensure you get in your beauty rest.
 Here are 7 cost-efficient foods which may help you sleep.

 These nuts boast a high tryptophan content.
 Which is an important component in the production of serotonin and melatonin.
 Both of which are essential is the onset and quality of sleep.